apache/mesos/docs/mesos-containerizer.md

 /tmp inside the container.
 This is transparent to processes running inside the container.
 Containers will not be able to see the host's /tmp or any other container's /tmp.

+### Pid Namespace

+The Pid Namespace isolator can be used to isolate each container in a separate pid namespace with two main benefits:
+1. Visibility: Processes running in the container (executor and descendants) are unable to see or signal processes outside the namespace.
+2. Clean termination: Termination of the leading process in a pid namespace will result in the kernel terminating all other processes in the namespace.

+The Launcher will use (2) during destruction of a container in preference to the freezer cgroup, avoiding known kernel issues related to freezing cgroups under OOM conditions.

+/proc will be mounted for containers so tools such as 'ps' will work correctly.